 Invaluable opportunity to be part of our exciting growth as we expand our impact across Asia

 Monthly internship / fellowship and CPF at social enterprise benchmarks, between S$800 to S$1,000 (ie. it will not be anything like what you would get at BCG or Goldman Sachs)

 Potential to convert to a full-time position if it all works out :)

 Do I fit the bill?

 We are looking for a fearless individual who is passionate about expanding horizons, social causes, traveling, able to think critically, making friends across the globe and most importantly, passing on these values and knowledge to the next generation.
-Check, check and check?
+Sounds like you?
 Read on!

 Singaporeans or Permanent Residents only

 Proficient in English (written and spoken); preferably native speaker.

 You should be able to think critically and communicate that in your writing

 Competent in a second language (written and spoken), preferably Malay or Chinese, due to the stakeholders and customers we work with